alinex/bash-lib/docs/libs/process.md

 script. so `mx-program` will work like:

 1. The `lock` is set by making a file containing the filename with the PID as file extension and content.
 This indicates, that this PID is waiting to retrieve the lock like `/tmp/my-program-lock.1587`
+2. remove lockfile `/tmp/my-program-lock` if the process within is no longer active
-2. Create a softlink without extension for it `/tmp/my-program-lock -> /tmp/my-program-lock.1587` if there is already such an softlink, try again every second.
+3. Create a softlink without extension for it `/tmp/my-program-lock -> /tmp/my-program-lock.1587` if there is already such an softlink, try again every second.
-3. Remove the softlink and the lock with the PID on `unlock`
+4. Remove the softlink and the lock with the PID on `unlock`

 If the program is terminated in between some old files may be present.
 The code also contains a `trap` to prevent such problems by removing them also on breaks.

+While waiting to get the lock the process is:

+1. wait the defined time `$LOCK_SLEEP`
+2. if the PID file `/tmp/my-program-lock.1587` got lost recreate it
+3. remove lockfile if the process within is no longer active
+4. retry creating the softlink

-But if something abnormally happens, you should remove all the lock files by hand if the PID is no longer running.
+You can always remove all the lock files by hand if the PID is no longer running.
+But this should neither be needed.

 ## Asynchronous Calls